-This Advanced GCE can lead to further study in Drama, Theatre Studies and Performing Arts in Higher Education at degree or HND level.
-It can be used as part of your course to broaden your studies and may lead on to a career in the media, performing arts and leisure industries.
-Drama and Theatre Studies Advanced GCE complements a range of subjects; it is useful in developing management skills and improving the presentation of information in a range of careers.
+Students interested in any pathway in life which may demand the confidence and skills for understanding people and their motivations should consider opting for Drama; also, those who realise they are interested in stories and the written word in performance.
+This Advanced GCE can lead to further study in the Arts, Drama, Theatre Studies and Performing Arts in Higher Education at degree or HND level.
+It can lead on to a career in the Arts, Media, Performing Arts or health and leisure industries.
+Drama and Theatre Studies Advanced GCE complements a range of subjects; it is useful in developing leadership skills and improving the presentation of information in a range of careers.